kestra-io/docs/content/docs/06.enterprise/apps.md

 ## Overview

-Apps let you use your Kestra workflows as the backend for custom applications while Apps serve as frontend, allowing anyone to interact with your workflows regardless of their technical background.
-Business users can manually approve workflows that are paused, submit data to automated processes using simple forms, send requests, and view the execution results.
+Apps let you use your Kestra workflows as the backend for custom applications.
+Within each app, you can specify custom frontend blocks, such as forms for data entry, output displays, approval buttons, or markdown blocks. **Flows** act as the **backend**, processing data and executing tasks, while Apps serve as frontend, allowing anyone to interact with your workflows regardless of their technical background.
+Business users can trigger new workflow executions, manually approve workflows that are paused, submit data to automated processes using simple forms, and view the execution results.

+You can think of Apps as **custom UIs for flows**, allowing your users to interact with Kestra from the outside world.

-You can build custom applications that trigger new workflow executions, resume paused workflows waiting for approval, or interact with Kestra’s API.
+You can build custom applications that resume paused workflows waiting for approval, or interact with Kestra’s API.
 In short, Apps allow you and your users to interact with Kestra from the outside world.

 ---